-In our testing we tried several different brand car seats in the Baby Trend including: the Cybex Aton 2, Chicco Keyfit 30, Peg Perego Primo Viaggio 4-35, Safety 1st onBoard Air, and the UPPAbaby Mesa.
+In our testing we tried several different brand car seats in the Baby Trend including the Cybex Aton 2, Chicco Keyfit 30, Peg Perego Primo Viaggio 4-35, Safety 1st onBoard Air, and the UPPAbaby Mesa.
 Most of the car seats we tried felt secure once properly install with both steps.
-However, the Cybex Aton 2 did move around a lot in the frame and while it probably isn't going to fall out, it does have a lot more movement than the other brands we tried.
-So if you are committed to using the Snap-N-Go it's probably best to avoid the Cybex combination.
+However, the Cybex Aton 2 did move around a lot in the frame, and while it probably isn't going to fall out, it does have a lot more movement than the other brands we tried.
+So if you are committed to using the Snap-N-Go, it's probably best to avoid the Cybex combination.

 Weight and Folded Size

-We feel weight and folded size are important features to consider when looking for a car seat stroller.
+We feel the weight and folded size of the stroller are important features to consider when looking for a car seat stroller.
 Because the stroller will have the added weight of the car seat and because mom might have medical limitations after childbirth or a C-Section that prevents her from lifting heavy things, we prefer a smaller and lighter product for car seat attachment.
-The dedicated frame strollers fit this bill better than the standard strollers for the most part and the Baby Trend meets part of this requirement with a weight of 10.9 pounds, making it the lightest option in the review.
+The dedicated frame strollers fit this bill better than the standard strollers for the most part, and the Baby Trend meets part of this requirement with a weight of 10.9 pounds, making it the lightest option in the review.

 Unfortunately, it is strangely large for being the lightest product with an overall cubic size of 8,661 inches.
 This isn't a super large size mind you, with the Revolution measuring over 15,000 cubic inches, but it isn't as small as the standard stroller, Britax B-Agile 3 Combo that measures at 6,414 cubic inches and only weighs 17.9 pounds.